Kyōgen: Kyōgen today

 While there are a number of kyōgen families, there are at present two leading families: the Nomura 野村 family of Tokyo (traditionally Edo region), and the Shigeyama 茂山 family of Kyoto (traditionally Kamigata region) of the Ōkura school, both of which are often featured performing on TV, appear in the news, and tour overseas, and have been involved in popularizing and some efforts at modernizing kyōgen.
 See also the List of Living National Treasures of Japan (performing arts), whose kyōgen members feature individuals from these families, among others.

+In 1989, Junko Izumi became the first female professional kyōgen performer.